List of tallest buildings in Toronto: 2000s–present

 Toronto's population has continued to grow, driven by immigration and internal migration.
 From the mid-2000s onwards, the city has been undergoing an unprecedented skyscraper boom, which has since continued unabated.
 Instead of office skyscrapers, many of the new towers have residential, hotel, or mixed-use functions.
 The first building taller than 150 m (492 ft) in Toronto in the 21st century was One King West Hotel & Residence in 2005, with residences and a hotel.
 Other completions in the 2000s included two towers at Residences of College Park (2008) and Montage (2009).
 Montage is part of the CityPlace neighbourhood, located within the former Railway Lands next to the CN Tower.
 The area was redeveloped with residential and mixed-use high-rises throughout the 2000s and 2010s.

 The final phase of Residences of College Park was Aura, completed in 2014.
 At 272 m (892 ft), it is Canada's tallest residential skyscraper.
 Located on Gerrard and Yonge, Aura fills a gap in the downtown skyline between the Financial District to the south, and the emerging towers at Bloor–Yonge to the north.
-In the core Financial District, the mixed-use, 277 m (908 ft) St. Regis Toronto was finished in 2012, becoming Canada's second tallest building.
-The skyscraper was called the Trump International Hotel and Tower Toronto until 2017, as The Trump Organization held the management contract for the hotel and was a minority shareholder in the project.
-The name became controversial during Trump's 2016 presidential campaign, and subsequent election as president of the United States.
+In the core Financial District, the mixed-use, 277 m (908 ft) St. Regis Toronto, then known as Trump International Hotel and Tower Toronto, was finished in 2012, becoming Canada's second tallest building.
 The pace of construction has led to the common phenomenon of Facadism, the practice of retaining only the facade of a historical building, while new buildings are erected behind or around it, as a compromise between historical preservation and development.